seejohnrun/seejohnrun.github.io/_posts/2012-01-26-projects-yearning-for-work.markdown

 <a href="https://github.com/search?type=Code&amp;language=&amp;q=path%3ATODO.md&amp;repo=&amp;langOverride=&amp;x=0&amp;y=0&amp;start_value=1">try it out!</a>

 Once you have the list of files, you can go through the repositories and get their language or other properties.
 Adding a few other file names, and a search index, you could get a pretty neat list of projects that are looking to implement new features.
-I agree that these aren t necessarily projects that want more contributors, but its definitely a good place to start.
+I agree that these aren't necessarily projects that want more contributors, but its definitely a good place to start.

 In the next few days, I ll be releasing a small tool to automate this process.
 What do you all think?
 Any other ideas?